showmeyourlens/VibeTravel/.ai/tech-stack.md

 - **GitHub Actions:** The automation tool for Continuous Integration and Continuous Deployment (CI/CD).
 A GitHub Actions workflow will be configured to automatically build the Astro/React application and deploy it to our hosting provider whenever changes are pushed to the main code repository.
 This ensures a reliable and efficient release process.

 - **DigitalOcean:** The cloud infrastructure provider that will host the VibeTravel web application.
 A DigitalOcean server (Droplet) will be used to run the application, making it accessible to users worldwide.
 DigitalOcean provides a flexible and scalable environment that can grow with the application's user base.

+### Testing

+A comprehensive testing strategy ensures the reliability, security, and functionality of the application.
+The testing infrastructure is built on modern tools optimized for the Astro + React stack.

+- **Vitest:** The primary testing framework for unit and integration tests.
+Vitest is perfectly compatible with Vite (which Astro uses), offers a Jest-compatible API, and provides fast test execution.
+It will be used to test individual functions, utility modules, Zod schemas, and API endpoints in isolation.

+- **React Testing Library:** The standard for testing React components.
+It encourages testing from a user's perspective rather than focusing on implementation details.
+This library will be used to test all React components, including forms (`LoginForm`, `SignupForm`), the `PlanWizard`, and the dashboard components.

+- **@testing-library/user-event:** A companion library to React Testing Library that provides more realistic user interaction simulation.
+It will be used to simulate clicks, typing, form submissions, and other user events in component tests, ensuring the application behaves correctly under real-world usage patterns.

+- **Playwright:** The end-to-end (E2E) testing framework that simulates complete user journeys through the application.
+Playwright offers robust cross-browser testing, automatic waiting for elements, excellent debugging tools, and built-in visual regression testing capabilities.
+It will be used to test critical user flows like authentication, plan creation, and plan management.

+- **Mock Service Worker (MSW):** A powerful API mocking library that intercepts network requests at the network level.
+MSW will be used to mock external API calls (particularly to Openrouter.ai) in both integration and E2E tests, ensuring tests are fast, reliable, and independent of external service availability.

+- **Supabase Local Development:** A local instance of Supabase that provides a real PostgreSQL database with authentication for testing purposes.
+This eliminates the need for a separate cloud test environment and makes tests faster, more reliable, and easier to reset between test runs.

+- **Playwright Screenshots:** Built-in visual regression testing using Playwright's screenshot comparison feature.
+This will automatically detect unintended UI and CSS changes by comparing screenshots across test runs, ensuring the application's appearance remains consistent across updates.